- Help keep Yukon wildlife healthy

 - in the 2 northern hunting zones in BC.

 The Government of Yukon prohibits the sale or possession of some scent lures used for hunting cervids.
-These scent lures contain urine and glands that can spread disease agents.
-Read the Baiting and Poisoning section of the Yukon hunting regulations summary for further information.
+These scent lures contain urine and glands that can spread disease.
+Read the Yukon hunting regulations summary for further information.

-Winter ticks (Dermacentor albipictus) are present in Yukon.
+Winter ticks (Dermacentor albipictus) are present in the Yukon.
 Ticks are present on:

 Winter ticks can cause severe disease in some species, particularly in moose.
 Heavy tick loads can cause hair loss, skin irritation, and blood loss.
 This can lead to starvation and death.